RoadToOmega/AB-ReaLayer/README.md

 https://raw.githubusercontent.com/RoadToOmega/AB-ReaLayer/main/index.xml
 ```

+Open Extensions → ReaPack → Browse packages, search AB ReaLayer, mark it for installation and click Apply.
+Then add JS: AB_ReaLayer to a track.

+## Quick Start
+Drag and drop up to 4 WAV files containing variations onto a layer, let detection finish, then press Play Sampler or trigger it with MIDI.

 Only the JSFX is installed; no companion script, Python or Ruby is needed to use it.
 Source WAVs are not bundled.